What are security partner providers?

 The following scenarios are supported:

-- Branch to Internet via a third-party partner offering.
+- VNet/Branch to Internet via security partner provider

 Best practices for Internet traffic filtering in secured virtual hubs